 As a format for complex deals, email negotiation has a bad reputation.
 Negotiators are more likely to deceive one another when using email, and they have trouble building trust and rapport in email messages.
 Furthermore, some research has found that negotiators achieve less joint gain and are less satisfied with their outcomes when negotiating over email as compared with face-to-face negotiations.

 At the same time, email can be an irresistible format for parties who face time and distance constraints, particularly in international negotiations.
 Negotiating via email allows parties to craft their messages carefully and overcome time differences.

 If email is an appealing or necessary tool in some of your negotiations, how can you overcome its weaknesses and improve your and your counterparts’ success and satisfaction?
-Jennifer D. Parlamis of the University of San Francisco and Ingmar Geiger of the Freie Universität Berlin examined this question in a recent study.
-They paired graduate students in the United States with peers in Germany for a business-negotiation simulation between a buyer and a seller in which parties could both claim value for themselves and create value to share.
+Dr. Jennifer D. Parlamis of the University of San Francisco and Dr. Ingmar Geiger of Aalen University in Aalen, Germany examined this question.
+They paired graduate students in the United States with peers in Germany for an email negotiation simulation between a buyer and a seller in which parties could both claim value for themselves and create value to share.
 The pairs were given 10 days to negotiate an agreement and then answered a survey that included questions about their satisfaction with the outcome.

 Analyses of the transcripts revealed that participants benefited from the following three behaviors in their email negotiations:

 When parties anticipated and managed potential pitfalls caused by email negotiation, they achieved more joint gain than those who merely tried to address problems related to email communications, such as missed emails or a lack of response, as they cropped up.
 So-called proactive medium-management behaviors included suggesting how to manage time and language differences, rephrasing information that was unclear, and making explicit suggestions about expectations.
 Those who were more proactive about managing the process were more satisfied with their agreements than those who were more reactive to problems that emerged.